ShujiaHuang/basevar/README.md

 ### How to install htslib

+You can install `basevar` using either of the following two methods.

 #### Method 1.
 Install basevar by using cmake (Recommend)

 This is the simplest way of installing basevar by *cmake*